FreezingMoon/AncientBeast/development/readme.md

 - **Package.json**  initializes the required npm packages along with set dependencies.

 ### Package Requirements
 First Install [NodeJS](http://nodejs.org).
-If you're on Linux, you might need to create a path link.
+Linux users: if you installed from repository, you might need to create a path link.

 #### Installing Dependencies